-Corporations are incorporated businesses.
-Every form of business besides the sole proprietor is considered a separate entity, and this often provides a measure of legal and financial protection for the shareholders.
-The shareholders of corporations have limited liability protection, and corporations have full discretion over the amount of profits they can distribute or retain.
-Corporations are presumed to be for-profit entities, and as such they can have an unlimited number of years with losses.
+C-Corporations are incorporated businesses.
+The shareholders of C-corporations have limited liability protection, and corporations have full discretion over the amount of profits they can distribute or retain.
+Corporations are presumed to be for-profit entities.
 Corporations must have at least one shareholder.

 Partnerships are unincorporated businesses.
 Like corporations, partnerships are separate entities from the shareholders.
 Unlike corporations, partnerships must have at lease one General Partner who assumes unlimited liability for the business.
-Partnerships must have at least two shareholders.
-Partnerships distribute all profits and losses to their shareholders without regard for any profits retained by the business for cash flow purposes.
-(LLCs are taxed as partnerships, unless they choose to be taxed as corporations.)
+Partnerships must have at least two partners.
+The net income of the partnership is imputed as income to the partners, even if the partnership decides to retain some or all of the net income.

 Trusts are usually formed upon the death of an individual and are designed to provide continuity of the investments and business activities of the deceased individual.
 We will not discuss trusts further.